DinoHub-SubT/dsta_deploy/docs/azure-prepare.md

 The `ansible` scripts can be found at: `operations/ansiblebooks`

-- Users can add to the scripts if there are missing dependencies.

 The `ansible` scripts do not give realtime output.

 - You will only see the success of the commands after it has completed.
-- Some commands might take a long time to complete (as long as 20 minutes for cloning all the submodules), so wait until `ansible` returns a fail or pass status.
+- Some commands might take a long time to complete (as long as 40 minutes for cloning all the submodules), so wait until `ansible` returns a fail or pass status.

+Please run only the ansible scripts for the virtual machines you have available.

 **Things to be keep in mind:**

-- If a command takes longer than 30 minutes, check your VM or VPN connection.
+- If a command takes longer than 30 minutes, check your VM or VPN connection (i.e. ping the vm).
 - If you see an error status for any task (and it stops the install), **please notify the maintainer**.
-- The `ansible` scripts will connect to the remote VMs and run the installs.
-Verify you have `ssh` access to the VMs.
-- You can run the `basestation`, `ugv`, `uav` install steps in parallel of each other (meaning steps 3, 4, 5 can be run in parallel of each other).
+- You can run the `basestation`, `uav`, `perception` install steps in parallel.

 **Please, run the following instructions from your localhost.**